Skip to main content

 3. Add at least $5 via credit card

-4. Your $15 signup bonus is automatically applied once the deposit clears
+4. Your signup bonus (a dollar-for-dollar match of your deposit, up to $25) is automatically applied once the deposit clears

 Step 3: Generate & Upload Your SSH Key